mvedang/Conditional-GAN-CIFAR-10/README.md

 Label embedding performed to classify image of corresponding label.
 <br>Result of label embedding flattened and multiplied with resultant of network.
 <br>Dropout of 0.3 is taken
-<br>Resultant with activation sigmoid determines whether image is genuine or fake.
+<br>Resultant output is dense layer with one unit, activation layer sigmoid which determines whether image is genuine or fake.

 <br><b>Combined Model</b>
 <ul>